GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 The COARDS conventions set restrictions on the names that can be used for the units of the variables and coordinates.
-For example, the units of longitude and latitude are “degrees\_east” and “degrees\_north”, respectively.
+For example, the units of longitude and latitude are "degrees\_east" and "degrees\_north", respectively.
 Here is an example of the header of a COARDS compliant netCDF file (to be obtained using **ncdump**):